 - Coat a Dutch oven with cooking spray.
 Heat the Dutch oven over moderately high heat.
-Add the meat, onions, and garlic and cook for 10 minutes or until meat is browned.
+Add the meat, onions, and garlic, and cook for 10 minutes or until the meat is browned.

 - Stir in the tomatoes, tomato sauce, beef broth, chili powder, jalapeno peppers, oregano, sugar, cumin, Worcestershire sauce, and ground red pepper.